Carlton House Terrace: Later history

-In 1832 the later to be famous Carlton Club, which had been formed by the Duke of Wellington and others shortly beforehand, took up residence in number 2 courtesy of one of its supporters Lord Kensington.
-Number 2 remained the home of the club and de facto headquarters of the Tory Party for only a short while however as the building quickly grew too small and it moved to a new purpose built clubhouse on Pall Mall in 1835 but retains the Carlton name to this day.
+In 1832 the Carlton Club, which had been formed by the Duke of Wellington and others shortly beforehand, took up residence in number 2, courtesy of one of its supporters Lord Kensington The club soon found the building to be too small and it moved to a new purpose built clubhouse on Pall Mall in 1835 but retains the Carlton name.

-In the 20th century the Terrace came under threat of partial or complete demolition and redevelopment, as were country houses at that time.
+In the 20th century the terrace came under threat of partial or complete demolition and redevelopment, as were many country houses at that time.
 By the 1930s there was little demand for large central London houses, and the Commissioners of Crown Lands were having difficulty in letting the properties.
 Two properties were let to clubs: no 1 to the Savage Club and no 16 to Crockford's gambling club, but residential tenants became hard to find.
 Proposals for redevelopment were put forward by the architect Sir Reginald Blomfield, who had earlier been one of those responsible for replacing Nash's Regent Street buildings with larger structures in the Edwardian neo-classical style.
 Blomfield proposed rebuilding "in a manner suitable for hotels, large company offices, flats and similar purposes".
 The suggested new buildings were to be two storeys higher than Nash's houses, and there was an outcry that persuaded the Commissioners not to proceed with the scheme.

-The Terrace was severely damaged by German bombing during the Second World War.
-In the 1950s the British government considered acquiring the Terrace as the site for a new Foreign Office headquarters.
-The Nash façades were to be preserved, but it was widely felt that the height of the redevelopment behind them would be unacceptable.
+The terrace was severely damaged by German bombing during the Second World War.
+In the 1950s the British government considered acquiring the terrace as the site for a new Foreign Office headquarters.
+The Nash façades were to be preserved, but it was widely felt that the height of the redevelopment behind them would be unacceptable and the plans were not taken forward.

 Occupants

-The Terrace has had many famous residents, including:
+The terrace has had many notable residents, both corporate and individual: